-Where income has been received in respect of contract work and the work has not been completed by the reporting date, the total of such held on account are included in trade payables.
-This accounting treatment was applied within this reporting period and adopted in respect of the comparative period presented in these financial statements.
-This has resulted in \$1,210,000 progress billings previously recognised as a credit within note 11 to be reclassified as Revenue received in advance within note 19.
+Where income has been received in respect of contract work and the work has not been completed by the reporting date, the total of such held on account is included in trade payables as Revenue received in advance.

-(h) Derivatives and hedging activities
+(g) Derivatives and hedging activities

-Derivatives are recognised initially at fair value on the date a derivative contract is entered into and are subsequently re-measured to their fair value.
-The group applies economic hedging but doesn't apply hedge accounting.
+Derivatives are recognised initially at fair value on the date a derivative contract is entered into and are subsequently re measured to their fair value.
 The resulting gain or loss is recognised in profit or loss.

-(i) Dividend distributions
+(h) Dividend distributions